(if the links don't work for you you probably need to disable your ad blocker for this site)

 Every time I walk the Camino I meet people who ran themselves ragged for the first two weeks trying to keep up with someone, or keep to some arbitrary schedule, or just trying to prove something to themselves.
 What generally happens is that they get increasingly tired, suffer from an accumulation of minor injuries, and are miserable.
 Then generally, about two weeks in, something happens.
 There's a terse discussion with a walking companion whose attitude is "you have to keep up", the injuries and fatigue get to the point where they just have to slow down or even stop, or maybe it's just that they see other people taking their time and enjoying the experience and they ask themselves. "what's the point of rushing?"

-One woman said, "I started to enjoy it the day I realised it wasn't a race!"
+One woman said to me, "I started to enjoy it the day I realised it wasn't a race!"

 It's very common for people who start the Camino together not to finish it together.
 You can be great friends in normal life and have completely incompatible views of what the Camino should be.